- Red Hat Enterprise Linux (RHEL) with the High Availability Add-On

 Identifying Cluster Interconnect Network The interconnects used by nodes to communicate in the membership protocol are selected based on the node's name or address as it is defined in the membership list, and the path these communications will take follow any network routing policies defined on the hosts or by the network.

-- RHEL 7: Node names or addresses are defined in
+- RHEL 7 and 8: Node names or addresses are defined in

 /etc/corosync/corosync.conf.
 If a name is given, it is resolved to an address by the cluster nodes.